RYthaGOD/agentburn/replit.md

 -   **Buy Bot (Limit Orders):** Executes buy orders when target SOL prices are met, with configurable limit orders and slippage protection.

 #### AI Trading Bot (Standalone)
 This bot operates independently, with configurations stored in a dedicated `aiBotConfigs` table.
-It uses a "hive mind" system where 6 AI models vote on trades.
+It uses a "hive mind" system where 7 AI models vote on trades with automatic failover redundancy.

 **RESTRICTED ACCESS:** AI Trading Bot access is limited to whitelisted wallets only.
 The whitelist is configured in `shared/config.ts` (`AI_BOT_WHITELISTED_WALLETS`).
 Non-whitelisted wallets receive a 403 error when attempting to use AI bot features.